Heterotopic ossification: NSAIDs

+Bisphosphonates

+Bisphosphonates are the FDA approved medication for prevention and treatment of heterotopic ossification; they work by preventing bone growth in joints and soft tissues.
+While it is FDA approved for HO, the literature has mixed perspectives on its efficacy.
+Some research has shown that there is not a clear benefit compared to placebo in preventing HO and that it can delay the symptom onset or could even worsen the HO formation.
+There is also the risk of delaying bone healing following orthopedic surgery.
+In addition, there was not statistically significant findings compared to placebo in SCI patients to warrant the use of bisphosphonates as a prophylactic medication.
+In contrast, other studies found that bisphosphonates were the most effective maintenance therapy, especially in SCI and burn patients.
+However, in this study, it was theorized that first generation bisphosphonates are more efficacious than subsequent generations due to the subsequent generations underlying mechanism of action affection only bone breakdown and not inhibiting abnormal bone formation.

 Elbow heterotopic ossification radiation therapy field, status post surgery.

+Radiation therapy

 Prophylactic radiation therapy for the prevention of heterotopic ossification has been employed since the 1970s.
 A variety of doses and techniques have been used.
+However, higher doses of radiation have not shown statistically significant increase in benefit compared to lower doses of radiation; in fact, higher doses accompany the risk of worsening side effects.
 Generally, radiation therapy should be delivered as close as practical to the time of surgery.
 A dose of 7-8 Gray in a single fraction within 24–48 hours of surgery has been used successfully.
+It was found that a single postoperative prophylactic dose of 700 cGy radiation compared to 400 cGy radiation decreased the incidence of HO from 42% to 25% in total hip replacement patients.
 Treatment volumes include the peri-articular region, and can be used for hip, knee, elbow, shoulder, jaw or in patients after spinal cord trauma.

 Single dose radiation therapy is well tolerated and is cost effective, without an increase in bleeding, infection or wound healing disturbances.